vSense/docker-couchpotato/README.md

 	docker run -p 5050:5050 vsense/couchpotato:<yourtag>

-You can then go to `http://localhost:5050` or `http://host-ip:5050` in a browser.
+Then go to `http://localhost:5050` or `http://host-ip:5050` in a browser.

 # Overriding

 The image has two volumes :
 -   /config : contains sickrage configuration
--   /downloads : contains the files downloads by the service provider of your choice : NZB, Torrents or Others.
+-   /downloads : contains the files downloaded by the service provider of your choice : NZB, Torrents or Others.
 Also postprocessed files.
 You can pretty much drop whatever you want here it is sort of a data volume.

 Couchpotato is installed in the /couchpotato directory but it is not a volume.
-If you wish to use host mount point instead of volumes it possible.
+If you wish to use host mount point instead of volumes it's possible.

-To use an on-host config (for persistent configuration if you do not want to deal with volumes, that I can understand :D) :
+To use an on-host config (for persistent configuration if you do not want to deal with volumes:

     docker run --restart=always --name couchpotato --hostname couchpotato -v /srv/configs/couchpotato:/config vsense/couchpotato